Disaster Relief & Recovery

 Supporting disaster preparedness, relief and long-term recovery.

-The impact of disasters has intensified in recent decades.
-While we recognize the need for emergency response funding, we remain committed to ensuring that funds are available for longer-term recovery and building resilient communities.
+Disasters are increasing in complexity and duration.
+While the Hilton Foundation recognizes the need for emergency response funding, we remain committed to ensuring that funds are available for longer-term recovery and building resilient communities.
 In all of our work in this sector, we emphasize the importance of following internationally accepted standards and best practices.

 Lutheran World Relief